joeltimothyoh/Copy-Files/README.md

 ## Usage
 Fill in the sources, destinations, and robocopy options within the .ps1 script.
 Then manually run, or set the script to run on a schedule.

+To copy in batches, repeat the above steps for each batch of files and directories to be copied, giving each script a unique name of your choice.

 ## Example
 `.\Copy-Files-Batch-001.ps1`